Most people would agree that there is too much stuff in their homes – most of which is forgotten until it is time to move or do some spring cleaning.

 6. Take it One Step (Or Room) at a Time

-Of course, the most difficult element of minimizing your home is deciding where to begin.
-One thing is certain: trying to handle an entire house at once is overwhelming, which is why it is essential to focus on one room at a time.
+Of course, deciding where to begin is the most challenging element of minimizing your home.
+One thing is sure: trying to handle an entire house at once is overwhelming, so focusing on one room at a time is essential.

 Spend most of your time and energy on the easiest room first, and then use that as the inspiration needed for other rooms as you work your way through the rest of your home.

 7. Tackle What You Can See